Literals

 Tip

-Hunt for java escape double quote and read about character literals in the Language Fundamentals / Literals section of [Kurniawan].
+Hunt for Java escape double quote and read about character literals in the Language Fundamentals / Literals section of [Kurniawan].

 A: